gubasso/gubasso.xyz/ripi/Issue/write_one_real_blog_post/article-review-1.md

   > {I noticed that I would need some other features.}

-  > Implemented: However, when I used the Bug CLI, I noticed that I would need additional features or modifications to certain behaviours.
+  > Implemented: However, when I used the Bug CLI, I noticed that I would need additional features or modifications to certain behaviors.

 For instance, when I closed an issue using the `bug close` command, the corresponding directory was deleted, causing me to lose the information about that issue within the repository.